Former Abercrombie & Fitch CEO pleads not guilty to sex trafficking and prostitution charges

 CENTRAL ISLIP, N.Y.
 (AP) — The former longtime CEO of Abercrombie & Fitch pleaded not guilty Friday to federal sex trafficking and interstate prostitution charges.

-Michael Jeffries, 80, declined to comment after he entered the plea in federal court in Central Islip, on Long Island.
-He is free on $10 million bond and is due back in court on Dec.
+Michael Jeffries, 80, declined to comment after his lawyer entered the plea on his behalf in federal court in Central Islip, on Long Island.
+He is free on a $10 million bond and is due back in court Dec.
 12.

+“Today’s hearing was procedural in nature, bond has been set to ensure Michael’s appearance in Court, and of course we entered a plea of not guilty,” Brian Bieber, his attorney, said in an email afterward, declining to comment on the allegations.

 Prosecutors allege that for years, Jeffries, his romantic partner and a third man, 71-year-old James Jacobson, lured men into taking part in sex parties by dangling the promise of modeling for the clothing retailer, once famous for its preppy, All-American aesthetic and marketing with shirtless male models.